yge58/caffe2-opencv-ndkcamera/README.md

 # Why real-time?
 Instead of taking a photo and send it to caffe waiting for results, some people would love to see results immediately, or better, in real-time.

-# There are already similar apps based on tensorflow, caffe.
-Why created this app, in other words, what is the difference?
+# Why created this app, in other words, what is the difference?
-For the sake of performance, is it better to deal with them natively in cpp?
-If performance suffers, it might be a better choice to do the following in NDK.
+The main point is real-time image classification.
+Normally, we would create a camera in java, an image reader in java, send image from java to cpp, run caffe in cpp, and send result back to java.
+Here, I changed only a little bit,

 <1> handle camera at low-level in cpp